Location: Nektar’s Cauldron, Kra, and Rhokii Pass

 - Which I was counting on.

 - The Drokka’s name for the race of early humanoids I created ages ago by breeding the first man (Adam) with the goddess Armaros (AKA Alyssa).
 Adam named these pre-men The Amorosi: they were tall, athletic, lean, and lithe.
 Unfortunately, they were not under my control and now lived in the forests of Eastern TerrVerde, worshipping Alyssa as their primary god.
-See Genesis Revisited Chapter 2c Behold Man… for more.
+See The Great Deceiver Chapter called Behold Man… for more on this topic.

 - For example, both the Drokka and the Valdermakken, that Hekubuz seduced during the Myz creation process, did not survive their ‘ordeal’ with the goddess.